To see what normal blood and urine values are, go here

 Other causes of dehydration that will elevate your pet's urine specific gravity are vomiting, diarrhea, heatstroke and fever.

 Persistently low urine specific gravity in your dog or cat is more common, and potentially more worrisome than high specific gravity.
-In older pets, it is often the first sign (along with increased water consumption = polydipsia) that their kidneys are failing.
+In older pets, it is often the first sign (along with increased water consumption = polydipsia) that the pet's kidneys are failing.
 Persistently low urine specific gravity is called isosthenuric urine (1.008-1.012).
 That urine is more or less the same concentration (osmolality) as the pet’s blood plasma and it means that the pet’s kidneys can neither concentrate nor dilute urine once it has initially formed.
 Those pets are usually azotemic as well.
 You can have a look at a chart that shows how veterinarians try to sort out the causes of dilute urine here.

 A number of conditions can cause your pet’s blood calcium levels to be too high.
 You can read about them here.
 That higher-than-normal blood calcium level can interfere with the ability of your pet’s kidneys to concentrate urine (ie low SpGr).